Areyzxc/SystemInfoGenerator/README.md

 ### HTML Report
 Generates a responsive HTML page with the same information in a more visually appealing format, perfect for sharing or documentation.

+### CSV Report
+Generates a comma-separated values file that can be opened in spreadsheet applications like Microsoft Excel or Google Sheets.
+The CSV format is ideal for data analysis and processing.

+### PDF Report
+Creates a professional-looking PDF document with formatted tables and system information.
+The PDF is perfect for documentation, reports, or sharing system specifications in a portable format.

 ### JSON Output
 ```json
 {